damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 - It's easy, because you don't need to setup different tools to accomplish what you need with just one, GitLab.
 - It's fast, because you don't need to jump across multiple platforms to get your job done.

-A new GitLab version is released every single month, for making it a better integrated solution for software development, and for bringing teams to work together in one single interface.
+A new GitLab version is released every single month (on the 22nd), for making it a better integrated solution for software development, and for bringing teams to work together in one single and unique interface.

-At GitLab, anyone can contribute!
+At GitLab, everyone can contribute!
 Thanks to our amazing community we've got where we are.
 And thanks to them, we keep moving forward to provide you with a better product.

 Questions?
 Feedback?
 Please leave a comment or tweet at us [@GitLab]!